 4 Keys to Effective Prayer

 Nearly everyone prays – you pray.
 But do you pray effective prayer?
 Does your prayer make a difference?
 Does your prayer get answered?
 Effective prayer is answered prayer!
-When we pray effective prayers, they makes a profound difference.
+When we pray effective prayers, they make a profound difference.
 While faith that your prayers will be answered is foundational, what else would be considered keys to make your prayers effective?

 Effective Prayer is God focused